-Figure 19B.
-Optional Roof Peak or Ridge Detail for 12:12 Pitch
+Figure 19A.
+Typical Roof Peak or Ridge Detail

 Figure 19C illustrates two structural ridge details.
 These details are used in the absence of a ridge beam or in conjunction with a ridge beam under certain spans and/or loading conditions.